calc84maniac/tiboyce/README.md

 If your calculator is running OS v5.3 or newer, you can keep all of these files in Archive and run `prgmTIBOYCE` from the <kbd>prgm</kbd> menu.

+If your calculator is running OS v5.5 or newer, you must also jailbreak your calculator with a tool such as [arTIfiCE](https://yvantt.github.io/arTIfiCE).

 If your calculator is older than OS v5.3, the `TIBOYCE` program must be unarchived.
 Run it with `Asm(prgmTIBOYCE)`.

 You should now see a list of the ROMs on the calculator.
 Choose one with <kbd>↑</kbd> <kbd>↓</kbd> and start it with <kbd>2nd</kbd> <kbd>enter</kbd>.